I Am Not a Serial Killer

-I Am Not A Serial Killer is a 2009 horror novel written by American author Dan Wells, originally published by Tor Books.
+I Am Not a Serial Killer is a 2009 horror novel written by the American author Dan Wells, originally published by Tor Books.
 It is Wells' debut novel and the first installment in the John Cleaver series.
 It is followed by five books, and has been published in English, Spanish, French, German, and Russian.

 Wells wrote the novel using his own prior knowledge of serial killers.
-It follows teenage sociopath John Wayne Cleaver as he seeks to expose a serial killer that has come to his midwestern hometown.
+It follows the teenager John Wayne Cleaver, a diagnosed sociopath.
+He seeks to expose a serial killer that has come to his midwestern hometown.
 Reception of the novel was mostly positive.
 A film adaptation was released in 2016.

 Development

 Prior to writing Serial Killer, author Dan Wells had been fascinated with serial killers and serial killer predictors for years.
 He used this knowledge, combining it with extensive research on mortuaries and the embalming process, to write the novel.
 Wells was unable to observe the process in person, but found plenty of information about embalming on his own.
 He has said that the procedure described in Serial Killer is purposefully "a couple of years behind the times", because the characters run "a very small operation in a very small town".
 A mortician later complimented Wells on the accuracy of his depiction of the mortuary.
 For the supernatural aspect, Wells read selections from the genre to confirm the originality of his idea.
 On his website, Wells wrote that settling on the idea of writing a horror novel felt "like coming home".
 In developing the character of John Cleaver, Wells wanted to ensure that "the audience could relate to him".
 He told the Daily Herald: "The best and most interesting part of [John] as a character is the delicate balance between scariness and relatability.
 He's a sociopath.
-He cannot, by definition feel any kind of empathy for you, but in order for the book to work you have to feel empathy for him."Pertaining to its genre, Wells has stated that "a teenager protagonist means the book is YA (young adult), but my book is 'adult' enough that different markets are treating it very differently: in the UK it’s a YA horror, in Germany it’s an adult thriller, and in the US it’s being marketed to both audiences."
+He cannot, by definition feel any kind of empathy for you, but in order for the book to work you have to feel empathy for him."Pertaining to its genre, Wells has stated that "a teenager protagonist means the book is YA (young adult), but my book is 'adult' enough that different markets are treating it very differently: in the UK it's a YA horror, in Germany it's an adult thriller, and in the US it's being marketed to both audiences."